villaincause/BloodEasy/README.md

 ## Future Targets
 ### Hospital Section
-    A section where you can make appointments of your desired doctor of their available hospitals, Also let you get online treatment with video conference & pdf of prescription.
+A section where you can make appointments of your desired doctor of their available hospitals, also let you get online treatment with video conference & pdf of prescription.

 ## Getting Started
 To get started with 'BloodEasy', follow these steps: